(Using the Built-in Tools)

-(If you followed step 1, you don’t need to do this to update Windows Security.
-However, this step will show you how to use and check that Windows Security is up to date.)
+(If you followed step 1, you don’t need to do this step 2 as Windows Security should automatically update Windows.
+However, this step will show you how to check that Windows Security is up to date.)
 You can install a different free security app for Windows or a paid security app, of course, if you choose.

 To open Windows Security, do the following:

 Press the Windows key on your keyboard or click the Start Menu icon to open the Start Menu, and type security:

 Then you will see Windows Security in the list of best matches.
 With Windows Security highlighted in the list, click it, or press Enter on your keyboard to open the Windows Security app.
 (You can also see links to Windows Security Protection areas listed on the right-hand side.)

 The Security at a glance page shows the different protected areas.
 Click on Virus & threat protection:

 Click the Check for updates link at the bottom of the window.

 When the updates have finished downloading, run a scan by clicking `Quick scan.’

 Please note that Windows Security updates with Windows Update.

 (Another way to find Windows Security is by pressing the keyboard shortcut Windows key + I to open the Settings.
 Then click on Update & Security – Windows Security.)